stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 To service an allocation request the pool applies the following logic:

-1. If the pool is exhausted allocate a new memory block.

-2. Or find an existing block with sufficient free memory.
+1. Find a block with sufficient free memory.

-3. Or find a released allocation that can be re-allocated.
+2. Or find a released allocation that can be re-allocated.

-4. Otherwise allocate a new block.
+3. Otherwise allocate a new block.

 This is implemented as follows: